 What we don’t: Only comes in five sizes and one inseam length.

 Helly Hansen makes some of our favorite ski outerwear, and their Powderqueen Bib is an uber-classic that threads the needle between performance and value.
 Prioritizing protection against deep snow and wet conditions, the Powderqueen features the most premium tier of Helly’s in-house waterproof membrane (Helly Tech Professional), along with a stretchy and hardwearing shell fabric.
 For an extra boost on deep-winter days, a thin fleece liner at the rear balances warmth and breathability better than most insulated designs.
-And styled for freeriding, the Powderqueen offers a relatively baggy fit with a large bib pocket and cargo thigh pocket (with beacon attachment) for storage.
+And styled for freeriding, the Powderqueen offers a relatively baggy fit with a large bib pocket and cargo thigh pocket (with a beacon attachment) for storage.

 At just $300, the Powderqueen is a nice step up from our budget pick: We learned to trust Helly Tech Professional almost on par with Gore-Tex—which is certainly more than we can say of REI's Peak—and Helly Hansen’s build quality is a cut above.
 One limiting factor is that the Powderqueen only comes in five sizes and one inseam length, so we recommend trying on before you buy or purchasing from a retailer with a generous return policy (Helly Hansen’s website makes it relatively easy with a pre-paid UPS return label).
 And while the Powderqueen is marketed for backcountry use, just be sure you’re down with the baggy vibes and insulated design—we personally prefer a sleeker shell on the skin track.
-But if you like the style, Helly Hansen’s freeriding bib is a high-value crossover piece, and pairs well with their Powderqueen 3.0 Jacket.
+But if you like the style, Helly Hansen’s freeriding bib is a high-value crossover piece (and pairs well with their Powderqueen 3.0 Jacket).

 See the Helly Hansen Powderqueen Bib

-11. REI Co-op First Chair GTX ePE Bib ($269)
+REI Co-op First Chair GTX Bibs ($269)

-Waterproofing: 2L Gore-Tex
+Waterproofing: 2L Gore-Tex ePE

 Insulated: No